ydLiu-HIT/SKSV/README.md

 ## Introduction

-The rising circular consensus sequencing (CCS) long-reads promise unprecedentedly comprehensive structural variants detection.
-However, the state-of-the-art alignment-based SV calling pipelines are computationally intensive due to the generation of complete read-alignments and its post-processing.
-Herein, we propose a **Sk**eleton-based analysis toolkit for **S**tructural **V**ariation detection (SKSV).
-Compared with the alignment-based SV calling pipeline on a HG002 real CCS dataset, SKSV achieves better F1 scores for discovering insertions and deletions with an order of magnitude of acceleration.
+Circular consensus sequencing (CCS) reads are promising for the comprehensive detection of structural variants (SVs).
+However, alignment-based SV calling pipelines are computationally intensive due to the generation of complete read-alignments and its post-processing.
+Herein, we propose a **SK**eleton-based analysis toolkit for **S**tructural **V**ariation detection (SKSV).
+Benchmarks on real and simulated datasets demonstrate that SKSV has an order of magnitude of faster speed than state-of-the-art SV calling ap-proaches, moreover, it enables to well-handle various types of SVs with higher F1 scores.